aangelo96/Konveksi-Project/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-Mobile App created using React Native for custom clothing e-commerce
+An e-commerce Mobile App created using React Native for custom clothing businesses.
+Background :
+There are so many small to medium businesses in Indonesia that provide service on creating custom clothings for clients.
+However, there aren't any e-commerce platform in Indonesia to cater these businesses.

 ### Built With